wallarm/product-documentation/docs/latest/admin-en/monitoring/intro.md

 !!! info "Metric Examples"
     For a filter node on the `node.example.local` host:

-    * `node.example.local/curl_json-wallarm_nginx/gauge-attacks` is the metric of the number of recorded attacks;
+    * `node.example.local/curl_json-wallarm_nginx/gauge-abnormal` is the metric of the number of processed requests;
     * `node.example.local/wallarm-tarantool/gauge-export_delay` is the metric of the Tarantool export delay in seconds.

     A complete list of metrics that can be monitored is available [here][doc-available-metrics].